epylinkn/epylinkn.github.io/_posts/2017-01-25-10x-command-line-fu.markdown

 categories: educating
 ---

 I taught this intermediate command line session at ITP Summer Camp.
-My goal was to introduce people to the powerful potential of the command line, but doing so in a non-intimidating way using trivial, yet powerful examples.
+My goal was to introduce people to the potential of the command line, but doing so in a non-intimidating way using trivial, yet powerful examples.